syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Custom Data template

-You can use `SegmentTemplate` property of `SfSegmentedControl` to create custom segmented control.
-The following example code shows how to create custom segmented control using data template.
+Use the `SegmentTemplate` property of `SfSegmentedControl` to create custom segmented control.
+The following example code shows how to create a custom segmented control using a data template.

 {% tabs %}
 {% highlight XAML %}